 Once the administrative record has been filed, any disputes about its accuracy or scope should be resolved by appropriate noticed motion.
 A motion to supplement the certified administrative record with additional documents or to exclude certain documents from the record may be noticed by any party and should be filed no later than the deadline for filing of petitioner's opening memorandum of points and authorities in support of the writ.
-Opposition and reply memoranda on the motion should be filed no later than the deadline for filed no later than the deadline
+Opposition and reply memoranda on the motion should be filed no later than the deadline for filing the opposition and reply memoranda regarding the writ.